DaedalicEntertainment/lua-coding-conventions/README.md

 5.4. _Don't add more than 65535 keys to a table, as this will break some Lua runtimes we're using._

+5.5. _Begin boolean variable names with a prefix that indicates its binary semantics (e.g. is, has):_

+    -- Right.
+    if (isReady)

+    -- Wrong: Might more easily be confused with a function that actually makes the object ready. if (ready)

 ## 6. Constants

 6.1.
 Constants are given in ALL_CAPS, with words separated by underscores.